iliketurtles14/ter-repo/README.md

 YOU MUST USE FORWARD SLASHES (/) INSTEAD OF BACK SLASHES (\\), AND YOU ALSO MUST PUT QUOTES AROUND THE PATH.

 Example path: "C:/Program Files (x86)/Steam/steamapps/common/The Escapists"

+# Troubleshooting

+## "The game loads, but all the assets are white."

+This happens because either CTFAK didn't open, or the game is having trouble loading the memory mapped file.

+If CTFAK did open, just re-open the game, and it should work.
+This is a known bug and will be fixed in subsequent releases.

+If CTFAK did *not* open, make sure you have installed all of the needed dependencies.

+## "The game seems to load fine, but prisons don't open."

+This is most likely caused due to the game not having all of the tilesets from The Escapists.

+This means you either don't have all of the DLC for The Escapists installed, or you haven't installed Python or the blowfish PyPI package.

+## "I can't find the TER executable."

+This is probably because you downloaded the source code of the project and not an actual release.

+## Unlisted Issues

+If you are having an issue that is not mentioned here, join the Discord server and ask for help there.